peterhurford/statsnotes/random/neural_nets.md

 ## Dot Product

 * A **dot product** is an aggregate value derived from two different vectors, such as by taking the sum of the product of the features and the weights.
-Here is an example in Haskell:
+Here is an example in R:

 ```R
 features <- c(1, 2, 3, 4)